We Fight for Your Rights so You Can Focus on Your Family

 Diagnosing NEC requires a complete physical examination and a series of tests.
 Therefore, your doctor may do the following to confirm an NEC diagnosis:

-- Gently manipulate the infant’s tummy to check for pain, swelling or tenderness.
+- Gently manipulate your child’s tummy to check for pain, swelling or tenderness.

 - Order an abdominal x-ray for detailed images of the intestine.